dbargatz/dbargatz.github.io/_posts/2019-06-14-i-will-finish.md

 1. **Euphoria:** PROJECT A IS GOING TO BE AMAZING!
 I have so many GREAT ideas!
 Let's put my previous attempt at A in the garbage WHERE IT BELONGS!
 1. **Bargaining:** I read an article about Subject B yesterday...that is SUPER COOL, and I have some pretty good ideas on how I could implement it.
 On a COMPLETELY UNRELATED NOTE, I forgot how hard building an A is, and it's taken a ton of work to get anywhere.
 I'm tired of A. Why not work on something simpler and more exciting?
-1. **Delusion:** I need to persevere and keep working on Project A. Maybe work on A and B and the same time?
+1. **Delusion:** I need to persevere and keep working on Project A. Maybe work on A and B at the same time?
 An hour a day on one or the other, I can do that.
 (Spoiler: this never works.)
 1. **Doldrums:** Months pass.
 Work gets busy, life goes a different direction.
 Supplies run low.
 Perhaps a Project C or D come along!
 1. **Coverup:** I should probably archive Projects A and B since I've forgotten what I was doing...and make the Github projects private to HIDE MY SHAME!